Lodin/react-vtree/README.md

 - `Node`-specific props:
   - All fields of the [`FixedSizeNodePublicState`](#types) object.
   - `treeData: any` - any data provided via the `itemData` property of the `FixedSizeTree` component.

+##### `buildingNode: ReactNode`

+This property receives any react node that will be displayed instead of a tree during the building process.
+This option should only be used if the tree building process requires too much time (which means you have a really giant amount of data, e.g. about a million nodes).

+Setting this option enables the [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) under the hood to avoid UI freezes.

+To see how it works, you can check the [BigData](./__stories__/BigData.story.tsx) story.

+##### `buildingTaskTimeout: number`

+This option works in tandem with the `buildingNode` option.
+With it, you can set the task timeout for the `requestIdleCallback`.
+The `buildingTaskTimeout` will be sent directly as the `requestIdleCallback`'s `timeout` option.

 ##### `rowComponent: component`